Chia Pudding with Almond Milk – Filling and Slimming

 The combination of blackberries and nectarines is really something – the sweetness is complemented by the cardamom and refreshed by the yoghurt.
-If you don’t have any blackberries at hand, you can replace them with any berries of your choice (blueberries, raspberries, strawberries, …) and I don’t have to tell you how packed with good stuff these little things are.
+If you don’t have any blackberries at hand, you can replace them with any berries of your choice (blueberries, raspberries, strawberries, …) and I don’t have to tell you how berries are full of healthy nutrients.

 Last but not least – chop up some almonds and add them on top.
 Almonds deliver a massive amount of nutrients and they are also a nice snack in many diets for weight loss.

 In conclusion – whether it is for breakfast, dessert, as a simple snack, whether you just enjoy healthy meals or are on a weight loss diet – eating this chia pudding with almond milk will give you tons of nutrients, a satisfied mouth and belly and the joyous feeling of having eaten something delicious but insanely healthy (check out our 400 kcal breakfasts for more health bomb calorie controlled breakfast treats!).
 Enjoy!

 And finally, although we designed this as a chia seed pudding with almond milk recipe, you can of course use your favourite milk instead (or choose according to which milk is healthiest)!

 - In a medium sized bowl add the chia seeds and almond milk mix.
 Stir until the seeds are homogeneously in contact with the liquid.
-Cover and rest in the fridge for 12 hours or overnight.
+Cover and rest in the fridge for 12 hours or overnight.⅓ cup chia seeds

 - Serve chia pudding topped with yogurt, almonds, blackberries, and nectarine slices.½ cup blackberries, ⅔ cup low fat Greek Yogurt, 2 tbsp almonds, 1 nectarine/apricot